robdbirch/idoru/README.md

 # Idoru

-A framework for building **Rack** based `HTTP` servers that are used to build **API.AI** fulfillment webhooks.
+A framework for building **API.AI** bot fulfillment webhooks using **Rack** based `HTTP` servers.
 The basic idea is to leverage the standard MVC idiom where requests are dispatched to fulfillment controllers and the appropriate method names by mapping API.AI actions.
 The message rendering will use **API.AI** supported messaging platforms by rendering the **API.AI** supported `JSON`.
 The goal is to keep it lightweight and to remove the typical web server infrastructure for supporting web pages.
-Idoru will reduce the code for double dispatch from `POST` to webhook actions and increase some flexibility in routing based on actions.
+Idoru will reduce the code for double dispatch from `POST` to webhook actions and increase some flexibility in routing based on action routing.

 ## Initial Framework User Stories